All Episodes

 So guess what?

-All now the Democrat infiltrators have to do is come out with giant polls and put flags that have messages of racism and sexism and homophobia on them because the law abiding Tea Party people are not allowed to carry anything.
+All now the Democrat infiltrators have to do is come out with giant polls and put flags that have messages of racism and sexism and homophobia on them because the law-abiding Tea Party people are not allowed to carry anything.

-They're gonna get away with it anyway.
+They're going to get away with it anyway.

 Vinny wants to talk about Dana Milbank's piece, which is next up in the stack of stuff.